djourd1/trainR/content/docs/manipulate/2020-08-SortRows.markdown

-Now that you are familiar with dplyr commands and the pipe syntax, we will continue our possible data manipulations.
+You are now familiar with `dplyr` commands and the pipe syntax.

 A second type of manipulation is the ordering of your data.
 For this, we will use the command `arrange()`.

-arrange() changes the order of the rows.
-The argument is a  set of column names to order by.
+The command `arrange()` changes the order of the rows.
+Beside the name of the dataset, the argument is a set of column names to order by.

 ```r